 - OHS issue resolution

-Students will have gained the skills and knowledge to:
+Students who complete BSB41415 Certificate IV in Work Health and Safety will have gained the skills and knowledge to:

 - Maintain managerial and organisational level compliance with OHS legislation, codes and standards